Fergus W. Campbell: Life and education

 Campbell was born on 30 January 1924 in Glasgow, Scotland.
 His father, William Campbell (1891–1968), was a pharmacist and doctor; his mother, Anne Fleming (1898–1984) was her future husband's counter assistant before taking care of their four children.
 Campbell was his parents' second child and their first boy.
 His parents provided an intellectually nurturing home full of books.
-Campbell received his primary and secondary education at Glasgow High School for Boys.
-As a child, Campbell was an avid reader and, encouraged by his teachers and father, had hobbies in chemistry, physics, optics, photography, electricity, and radio.
+Campbell received his education at Glasgow High School for Boys.
+As a child, Campbell was a keen reader and, encouraged by his teachers and father, had hobbies in chemistry, physics, optics, photography, electricity, and radio.

 Campbell studied medicine at Glasgow University Medical School, graduating in 1946.
 After graduating, Campbell prepared to become an ophthalmologist, passing the Diploma of Ophthalmic Medicine and Surgery from the Royal College of Surgeons in 1948.
 But Campbell became more interested in research than in clinical practice, completing a PhD (on corneal wound healing) from Glasgow University in 1952, then an MD (on the depth of focus of the eye) in 1959.

 Although Campbell's research work took him to Oxford University and then University of Cambridge, both in England, he remained true to his Scottish heritage and his humble origins.
 He was much beloved by colleagues and students, renowned for his kindliness, generosity, and stock of good stories.

 While doing his medical studies at University of Glasgow, Campbell met his wife-to-be, Helen, who became a doctor.
 They married in 1947 and had four children, one of whom died at 17 in a riding accident.
 Campbell was afflicted lifelong by ankylosing spondylitis, and by bouts of iritis.
 He died on 3 May 1993.

 Career

 While studying for his PhD and MD, Campbell worked as an ophthalmologist from around 1948 to 1951.
 He then spent a year at Nuffield Laboratory in Oxford working with T.C.D.
 Whiteside on aviation medicine.

 In 1953, Campbell was appointed as a lecturer at the Cambridge Physiological Laboratory.
 He spent the remainder of his career there, eventually winning a personal chair in Neurosensory Physiology before retiring in 1991.
-He was a Fellow at St. John's College.
+He was a fellow at St. John's College.

-According to Neurotree, Campbell supervised one research assistant, four PhD students (David C. Burr, Denis Pelli, John G. Robson, and Roger Carpenter), and seven post-doctoral fellows (including Colin Blakemore, Robert Shapley, and Gordon Legge).
-These academic children produced 120 academic grandchildren.

-He collaborated with T. C. D. Whiteside and William Rushton.